 Inspired by the Romanian “mititei” recipe, these homemade skinless sausages are so delicious, tender and juicy that they will delight you.
-This recipe is best suited to be grilled; only then will it receive the perfect flavour and taste and are ideal when you want to cook in the garden at BBQ.
+This recipe is best suited to be grilled; only then will it receive the perfect flavour and taste, and it is ideal when you want to cook in the garden at a BBQ.

 Table of Contents